-- 1. At the March 2019 meeting, in horizon scanning, the COT expressed a wish to review the data on the effect of xenobiotics on the gastrointestinal microbiota and the effects of the microbiota on ingested xenobiotics and how these factors may need to be taken into account, if and as necessary, in risk assessment. - 2.
-In November 2019, a scoping paper was prepared and presented to the Committee, covering recent work documented in the literature on the effects of metals, pesticides, food contact materials, ethanol, artificial sweeteners, environmental pollutants, antibiotics and pharmaceutical, and mycotoxins on the community structure of the gut microbiota of largely experimental animals with some human examples. - 3.
-In addition, the action of the gut microbiota on xenobiotics was documented, as well as how xenobiotic influences on the gut microbiota could be taken into account in chemical risk assessment. - 4.
-The Committee concluded that the considerable inter-individual variation in the composition of the gut microbiota of human individuals made it difficult to extrapolate from effects on the flora of experimental animals to the human condition and recognised that the relationship between taxonomic changes and systemic diseases was correlative, not causative. - 5.
-The Committee decided that long-term prospective studies across different age groups would be required to address effects of xenobiotics on the human microbiota.
-These studies would have to target specific parts of the GI tract since the composition of the flora varied naturally along its length.
-Another option would be to identify individual metabolic pathways that might be disrupted or specific microbial species, although this would reveal only a small part of the interactions that could potentially occur.
-A Member suggested that the later-life health consequences of caesarean section birth relative to vaginal birth could be amenable to research. - 6.
-The Committee agreed for a statement to be prepared as an overview of the current state of knowledge in this area, with an emphasis on relevance to humans.
+1. At the March 2019 meeting, in horizon scanning, the COT expressed a wish to review the data on the effect of xenobiotics on the gastrointestinal microbiota and the effects of the microbiota on ingested xenobiotics and how these factors may need to be taken into account, if and as necessary, in risk assessment.

+2. In November 2019, a scoping paper was prepared and presented to the Committee, covering recent work documented in the literature on the effects of metals, pesticides, food contact materials, ethanol, artificial sweeteners, environmental pollutants, antibiotics and pharmaceutical, and mycotoxins on the community structure of the gut microbiota of largely experimental animals with some human examples.
+In addition, the action of the gut microbiota on xenobiotics was documented, as well as how xenobiotic influences on the gut microbiota could be taken into account in chemical risk assessment.

+3. In January 2020, a first draft statement was prepared and presented to the Committee, following comments made on the scoping paper, concentrating more on human studies.
+The committee decided that it would like to see more information on the functional capacity of the microbiota (paragraphs 26 - 35), effects on antimicrobial resistance)included in paragraphs 65 - 73), the intestinal barrier and immune response (mentioned throughout the text and paragraphs 33 - 35) and the non-bacterial components of the flora (paragraphs 36 - 48).

+4. The Committee agreed for a statement to be prepared as an overview of the current state of knowledge in this area, with an emphasis on relevance to humans.
 It would need to highlight where the knowledge gaps were and critically address the extent to which the literature might apply to the work of the COT.
-The draft statement is attached at Annex A. In preparing the statement, two issues were identified that it would be helpful to have a steer on, so questions have been asked on those areas as well as requesting general information on the draft statement.
+The second draft statement is attached at Annex A.